tomhrr/cosh/doc/all.md

   * `List`: a list of values
   * `Hash`: a hash map of values

+Interpretation is like so:

-The tokens `#t` and `#f` are interpreted as true and false boolean values respectively.
-A number with a fractional component is interpreted as a `Float`.
-A number without a fractional component is interpreted as an `Int`, if it fits within a 32-bit signed integer, and as a `BigInt` otherwise.
-A series of tokens enclosed within parentheses (`(...)`) is interpreted as a `List`, and a series of tokens enclosed within parentheses and preceded by an `h` character (`h(...)`) is interpreted as a `Hash`.
-All other tokens are interpreted as `Strings`s.
+  * The tokens `#t` and `#f` are interpreted as true and false boolean values respectively.
+  * A number with a fractional component is interpreted as a `Float`.
+  * A number without a fractional component is interpreted as an `Int`, if it fits within a 32-bit signed integer, and as a `BigInt` otherwise.
+  * A series of tokens enclosed within parentheses (`(...)`) is interpreted as a `List`.
+  * A series of tokens enclosed within parentheses and preceded by an `h` character (`h(...)`) is interpreted as a `Hash`.
+  * All other tokens are interpreted as `Strings`s.
 (To construct a string that contains whitespace, use double-quote characters to delimit the string.)

 The forms `bool`, `str`, `int`, and `flt` can be used to convert primitive values of one type to another type.  `int` will convert a